 Now that you know the benefits of minimalism and how it can enhance daily living, the next question you likely have is how to get started.
 Check out the tips below for a beginner's guide to minimalism.

-Minimalism expert Lee Fisher notes that it’s important to understand why you want to go minimalist, or it likely won’t stick.
-“With constant bombardments from ads, social media and friends telling you to buy as much as possible, it’s easy to believe that the accumulation of things is your ultimate goal in life.”
+- Change your mindset Minimalism expert Lee Fisher notes that it's important to understand why you want to go minimalist, or it likely won't stick.
+“With constant bombardments from ads, social media and friends telling you to buy as much as possible, it's easy to believe that the accumulation of things is your ultimate goal in life.”

-When doing an initial purge of items, the three categories to keep in mind are sentimental, legal or essential everyday items.
-If something doesn’t fit in this category, it probably needs to go.
+- Be ruthless yet realistic When doing an initial purge of items, the three categories to keep in mind are sentimental, legal or essential everyday items.
+If something doesn't fit in this category, it probably needs to go.

-After the initial paring-down, assign a place for all the items that you decided to keep.
-This makes it easier to access those items, but is also a great visual reminder if you start accumulating again and don’t have a place to put things.
+- Find a place for everything After the initial paring-down, assign a place for all the items that you decided to keep.
+This makes it easier to access those items, but is also a great visual reminder if you start accumulating again and don't have a place to put things.

-Minimalism is about freeing up your time to enjoy the things that really matter, so don’t forget to reap the benefits of spending more time with people you love and doing the things that fill you with happiness.
+- Enjoy the benefits Minimalism is about freeing up your time to enjoy the things that really matter, so don't forget to reap the benefits of spending more time with people you love and doing the things that fill you with happiness.

-It’s easy to get excited about the process of becoming a minimalist, but more difficult to maintain those principals as time goes on.
-Consider using the changing of each season as a time to reassess your closet and desk to see if anything has snuck into your life that doesn’t belong.
+- Stay vigilant It's easy to get excited about the process of becoming a minimalist, but more difficult to maintain those principals as time goes on.
+Consider using the changing of each season as a time to reassess your closet and desk to see if anything has snuck into your life that doesn't belong.

-“Minimalism is not for everyone; some people need distractions and others love the latest gadgets,” says Fisher.
+- Decide if it's right for you “Minimalism is not for everyone; some people need distractions and others love the latest gadgets,” says Fisher.
 “As a student, now is the perfect time to understand whether minimalism is for you.
 Student life is busy and full of constant distractions, and dorms are often cluttered; this is the perfect environment to test what works best for you.”

 Janet Schiesl is a minimalism expert, Certified Professional Organizer and owner of Basic Organization.
 She loves using her background as a space planner to challenge her clients to look at their space differently.